silnrsi/pysilfont/docs/examples.md

 In addition to the main pysilfont [scripts](scripts.md), there are many further scripts under pysilfont/examples and its sub-directories.

-They are not maitained in the same way as the main scripts, and come in many categories including:
+They are not maintained in the same way as the main scripts, and come in many categories including:

 - Scripts under development
 - Examples of how to do things